greenplastic90/SEI-Project-1/README.md

 ### Wins
 My biggest wins:
+* Using player `isFacing` information, feeding that into the missile class to determine in which direction the missile should go.
+* The amount of features I was able to implement into the project in such a short time was a great confidence booster.

+### Key Learnings
 * I improved my understanding on how classes and their methods can be used in a real project.
 * Solidified DOM manipulation using vanilla JavaScript.
 * Seeing the value of clean DRY Code.